bfalkowski/start-a2a-helloworld/TESTING.md

 ### Success Indicators
 - ✅ A2A agent card returns proper schema with all required fields
-- ✅ Standard A2A protocol methods return appropriate responses (even if not implemented)
+- ✅ All standard A2A protocol methods return proper responses with detailed information
 - ✅ Custom JSON-RPC methods work correctly
 - ✅ Agent card contains proper capabilities, skills, and protocol information
+- ✅ Agent discovery, capabilities, skills, health, and status methods all functional

 ### Expected Behavior
-- **A2A Protocol Methods**: May return "Method not found" errors (normal for simple demo)
+- **A2A Protocol Methods**: All return successful responses with detailed agent information
 - **Custom Methods**: Should return successful responses with proper data
 - **Agent Card**: Must contain all A2A-required fields for client compatibility
+- **Discovery Methods**: Provide comprehensive agent information for other agents

 ### Common Issues
 - ❌ **Connection Refused**: Agent not running or wrong URL